awsdocs/aws-cloud9-user-guide/doc_source/toolkit-welcome.md

    When you enable the AWS Toolkit, the IDE refreshes to show the updated **Enable AWS Toolkit** setting and the AWS Toolkit option at the side of the IDE below the **Environment** option\.

+**Important**
+If your AWS Cloud9 environment's EC2 instance doesn't have access to the internet \(no outbound traffic allowed\), a message may display after you turn on AWS Toolkit and relaunch the IDE\.
+This message states that the dependencies required by AWS Toolkit couldn't be downloaded\.
+You're also unable to use the AWS Toolkit\.
+To fix this issue, create a VPC endpoint for Amazon S3\.
+This allows access to an Amazon S3 bucket in your AWS Region that contains the dependencies required to keep your IDE up\-to\-date\.
+For more information, see [Configuring VPC endpoints for Amazon S3 to download dependencies](ec2-ssm.md#configure-s3-endpoint)\.

 ## Managing access credentials for AWS Toolkit<a name="credentials-for-toolkit"></a>